Nicolae Ceaușescu: In popular culture

 Two documentaries have been made about Ceaușescu in the 21st century.
 The first film was written and directed by Ben Lewis for the BBC, titled The King of Communism: The Pomp & Pageantry of Nicolae Ceaușescu (2002).

-The second, Autobiografia lui Nicolae Ceaușescu (2011), was created by a Romanian writer/director named Andrei Ujica, and an English language version of the film was released simultaneously, titled The Autobiography of Nicolae Ceaușescu.
+The second, Autobiografia lui Nicolae Ceaușescu (2011), was created by Romanian writer/director Andrei Ujica, and an English language version of the film was released simultaneously, titled The Autobiography of Nicolae Ceaușescu.

+The Left Behind novels by Tim LaHaye and Jerry B. Jenkins feature a fictional Romanian politician, Nicolae Carpathia, who rises from Romania’s presidency to become a dictatorial world ruler.
+Reviewers and scholars have noted that the series’s Antichrist, the Romanian politician Nicolae Carpathia, invites comparison with former Romanian leader Nicolae Ceaușescu, given his nationality, authoritarian rule, and personality cult.